SamiCharfeddine/example-app/README.md

 ### Value
 Value is a service of the device, for example: a device type:light can have value:on/off, value:brightness and value:color.
 A Value can assign some limit to the states: as min, max or steps.
 The attribute permission represent the actions that you can do to the value.
-If permission is "r"(read) then you can access only reportState, if permission: "w"(write) then will be able to use only controlState and if the permission: "rw" then you can use both
 ```json
 {
   ":id": "8e9c8a3f-cd3c-41be-9a52-a2c6d0f3c82c",